What is a clinical trial

 Dealer's duties and obligations

 The CRM regulations are intended to ensure supply chain integrity, and prevent the inadvertent or deliberate release of unregistered CRM into the market for use other than in clinical research.

-It is critical for all local manufacturers, suppliers and importers of CRM to maintain the integrity of the CRM supply chain through proper record keeping, labelling and disposal.
+It is critical for all local manufacturers, importers and suppliers of CRM (including local sponsors and investigators) to maintain the integrity of the CRM supply chain through proper record keeping, labelling and disposal.

 If the local sponsor wishes instead to put such unused CRM to other uses after the clinical research is completed, the sponsor must obtain written permission from us via our online feedback form.